vrk-kpa/suomifi-ui-components/src/core/Block/Block.md

 ### Spacing

 You can create spacing around the `<Block>` component using the margin and padding props.
-Refer to <a href="/#/Components/Block?id=props--methods">props & methods</a> for the full list.
+Refer to [Props & methods](/#/Components/Block?id=props--methods) for the full list.

 ```js
 import { Block } from 'suomifi-ui-components';